St Peter's Church, Letwell: Background

 The Church of St Peter is found at the west end of the village of Letwell, near Rotherham, in South Yorkshire.
 The church was built around 1375 by John Mauleverer, but has been substantially altered several times.
 Much of the church was later rebuilt in 1820, at the expense of Henry Gally Knight FRS, the owner of Firbeck Hall, but was largely destroyed by fire a few decades later.

 The church today consists of the 14th century tower with a Victorian nave and apse.
 It is Grade II* listed.

-1867 Fire
+1867 fire

 The tower, along with the vestry are all that remain of the church following a fire which occurred in 1867.
 The fire was inadvertently started by one Harry Radley, who was sexton at the time.
 In response to complaints from the parishioners that they were too cold, he had over-stoked the coal-fired boiler which led to the fire.

-The church was re-built and decorated in its current form at the expense of Sir Thomas Woollaston White, 2nd Bt., the son of the famous soldier Sir Thomas White, 1st Baronet of Tuxford and Wallingwells, who twice raised the Sherwood Rangers Yeomanry Cavalry at his own expense.
+The church was re-built and decorated in its current form at the expense of Sir Thomas White, 2nd Baronet, the son of the famous soldier Sir Thomas White, 1st Baronet, of Tuxford and Wallingwells, who twice raised the Sherwood Rangers Yeomanry Cavalry at his own expense.
 Much of the decoration in the church was contributed by Sir Thomas' daughters.